hegerdes/PicDownloader/README.md

 Supported are jpg pictures and mp4 video

-To work all below packages must be installed and the chrome or firefoc webdriver.
+To work all below packages must be installed and the Chrome or Firefox webdriver.
 The driver must be in your PATH. *(Chrome is much faster)*

 # How to use